 - Rodent Metabolic Phenotyping Lab: The MDRC supports rat metabolic and behavioral phenotyping (including assessments of glucose homeostasis, whole animal metabolic parameters, body composition, and related measures in rodents) via the Metabolism, Bariatric Surgery, and Behavior Core.
 MDRC members can request services for rats through this core.
 MDRC members can also request services for mouse metabolic phenotyping through the MMPC which shares facilities with the Metabolism, Bariatric Surgery, and Behavior Core.
 Contact Nathan Qi, MD, PhD, Internal Medicine, Laboratory Director, at email@example.com or 734-232-8223.

-- Optogenetics and Behavioral Phenotyping Lab: provides access to new technology using optogenetics (a technology that utilizes a combination of genetics and focal light exposure to acutely manipulate neuronal activity in awake rodents; mice or rats) to permit the examination of physiologic and behavioral responses to neural circuit manipulation.
-The OBPL also provides training and access to equipment and software to measure relevant behaviors, such as homeostatic and non-homeostatic feeding, activity, reward, and other behaviors that impact andd/or are regulated by metabolic parameters in rats or mice
+- Neuronal Control of Metabolism Laboratory: provides training and access to equipment for the optogenetic (a technology that utilizes a combination of genetics and focal light exposure to acutely manipulate neuronal activity in awake rodents; mice or rats) manipulation of neurons to permit the examination of physiologic and behavioral responses to neural circuit manipulation.
+Also provides training and access to equipment for in vivo fiber photometry, to examine the activity of populations of neurons in awake behaving animals by the use of genetic tools, and to training and equipment for ex vivo Ca+2 imaging in fresh brain tissue, to directly examine the activity of genetically-defined populations of neurons in ex vivo slice culture.

 - Islet Laboratory: serves to isolate islets from mice or rats for MDRC researchers; the Islet Lab will also perform perifusion and other analyses of islet function